patrickkunka/easydropdown/README.md

 #### Root

+The "root" component forms the top level container of the dropdown, and supports several states which can be used to target the styling of child components.

 | State       | Default Class         | Configuration Option       |
 | ----------- | --------------------  | -------------------------- |
 | Base        | `edd-root`            | `classNames.root`          |